samkhodak/text-extraction-app/README.md

 # text-extraction-app

 This app is currently deployed!
-[Visit this link.](https://text-extraction-app-rey5mds53q-uw.a.run.app/)
+[Visit this link.](https://text-extraction-app-33n5disaza-uw.a.run.app/)

 ## Background
-This app was developed as part of my Internet, Web, and Cloud Systems class, where this repo was used for homework and projects. \
+This app was developed as part of my Internet, Web, and Cloud Systems class, where this repo was used for projects and practice. \
-**The text extraction app project is located in the `final` folder.**
+**The text extraction app project is located in the `extractor-app` folder.**

 ## Requirements